MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/customize-controlled-folders.md

 ## Customize the notification

-For more information about customizing the notification when a rule is triggered and blocks an app or file, see [Windows Security](../windows-defender-security-center/windows-defender-security-center.md#customize-notifications-from-the-windows-defender-security-center).
+For more information about customizing the notification when a rule is triggered and blocks an app or file, see [Configure alert notifications in Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/configure-email-notifications).

 ## Related topics